Performance analysis of multi-shot shadow estimation: Introduction

 In the current framework, shadow estimation in general needs to sample say $M$ times random unitary to generate $M$ shadow snapshots.
 However, the execution of different unitary is still resource-consuming in real experiments, which generally means changing control pulses or even physical settings.
-One direct idea is to add more measurement shots under the same unitary evolution, say $K$-shot per unitary, to compensate for the realization of random unitaries.
+One direct idea is to add more measurement shots under the same unitary evolution \cite{elben2023randomized,seif2023shadow}, say $K$-shot per unitary, to compensate for the realization of random unitaries.
 This strategy, denoted as multi-shot shadow estimation, however, still lacks a rigorous performance analysis compared to the original one.

 In this work, we fill this gap by giving the statistical guarantee for multi-shot shadow estimation.
 We estimate the variance of measuring some observable $O$ and relate it to the introduced cross-shadow-norm $\|O \|_{\mathrm{Xshadow}}$, which supplements the original shadow-norm $\|O \|_{\mathrm{shadow}}$ \cite{huang2020predicting}.
 The final variance is practically bounded by a interpolation of $\|O \|_{\mathrm{Xshadow}}$ and $\|O \|_{\mathrm{shadow}}$ controlled by the shot-number $K$.
-For both Pauli measurements and Clliford measurements, where the random unitary is sampled from single-qubit and global Clifford circuits respectively, we analyze $\|O \|_{\mathrm{Xshadow}}$ and the variance.
-In the Pauli measurement, we find that multi-shot shadow estimation show an advantage when estimating Pauli observable, conditioning on the expectation value of the observable.
-However, in the Clifford measurement, we find no clear benefit to increasing the shot-number $K$ for a given number of random evolution $M$, especially for estimating many-qubit state fidelity.
+For both Pauli measurements and Clifford measurements, where the random unitary is sampled from single-qubit and global Clifford circuits respectively, we analyze $\|O \|_{\mathrm{Xshadow}}$ and the variance.
+In the Pauli measurement, we find that multi-shot shadow estimation shows an advantage when estimating Pauli observable, conditioning on the expectation value of that observable.
+However, in the Clifford measurement, we find no clear benefit of increasing the shot-number $K$ for a given number of random evolution $M$, especially for estimating the fidelity for many-qubit states.
 Our work could advance further applications of multi-shot shadow estimation.